 For the first two weeks you have to avoid makeup, sun, tanning bed, swimming pools, and the ocean.
 After those initial two weeks I did start using my face powder to tone down the color of my brows a bit if I was going out in the world — it was an easy and effective solution while my brows continued to heal.

 Six weeks later, I went for a touchup.
+You can do it as soon as four.
 While my biggest concern was making the tails a little longer still, Ashley also encouraged me to bring them closer together too.
 I was hesitant, but am glad I listened to her here.
 I also loved that Ashlee was very chill about moving slow with these steps.
 She encouraged me to take baby steps and even do a third appointment if necessary rather than shock myself.

 Microblading is not forever!
 Ashley estimated that with my age, activity level and skin type I’d probably need a touch up and she was right — I started using my eyebrow pencil again to touch things up at about exactly the one year mark.
 Time to make that appointment soon!

 From my research I know that microblading costs vary wildly.
 However, from talking to friends I know that what Urbane Brow charges is standard for top of the line procedures — Ashley herself is $700 for the initial appointment, while her associate (also named Ashley, ha) is $550.
 Touch ups range from $125-400 depending on the length of time since the initial procedure.